andygrunwald/Jacobine/README.md

 ## Todos

-* Add a new command to list all consumers
 * Add a new command to list all available projects
 * Add a possibility to log stuff
 * Configure a `analytics` vhost for RabbitMQ